-The Electronic Reserves, usually shortened to e-reserves, supports learners by making their prescribed and recommended reading as listed in Tutorial Letter 101 for each course and module available in digital format.
-Access to the e-reserves for your course or module is controlled by means of your student number and myUnisa password.
-If you have convenient access to the Internet you can download your reading yourself and this saves the distance learner a great deal of time.
+The Electronic Reserves, usually shortened to e-reserves, supports learners by making their prescribed and recommended reading as listed in Tutorial Letter 101 for each course and module available in digital format that you can download yourself.

 An electronic book (also known as e-book, ebook, eBook, and digital book) is a book made available in digital form and designed to be read using special e-book software, some of which preserve the book’s original layout and design.